 We live in an ever-changing world.
 This week, find time to talk with your kids about how things in their lives change.
 Have them to find random things around the house and brainstorm how those things have changed in the past and how they might change in the future.
 Challenge them to try and find something they think doesn’t change.
 Talk with them about the truth that everything on earth changes but God is consistent!

 Thank God for always staying the same and that you can trust He will always be there for you, no matter what.
 Ask Him to help you hold on to His Truth when your life looks uncertain.
-Thank Him for being the same yesterday, today and tomorrow.
+Thank Him for being the same yesterday, today and forever.

 Next week we will look at the consistency of God’s Word and how it guides our actions.
 We can trust in Him and His Word, just like Daniel did, even when thrown into a den of lions.
 Everything the Bible says is absolutely true!